akhaled01/IRC/README.md

 ## Usage

-You can run the NET-MAJLES program in various ways:
+You can run the IRC program in various ways:

 1. **Building Server**: Run the program without specifying a port to start it in server mode.
 By default, it will listen on port 8989.